keystonejs/keystone/docs/content/docs/config/auth.md

 ##### authenticatedItem

-This query will return the currently logged in user, based on the `session` data.
-By default, this will read from `context.session.sub` to get the authenticated item ID, and then load the item from the database.
-You can override this behavior by providing a `getAuthenticatedItemId` function to `createAuth()`.
+This query will return the currently logged in user based on the `session` data.
+It uses the `getAuthenticatedItemId` function provided to `createAuth()` to get the authenticated item ID, and then loads the item from the database.

 #### Admin UI